Pumpkin Faces

 Weeks before, we went to a pumpkin farm and rummaged for the perfect shape and size.
 Then we traced out the pattern on the pumpkin face where we would cut out some demonic expression suitable for scaring away the goblins.
 Then the actual surgery and the placing of the candles inside.
 Where to position our grotesque friend?
 It had to be a different spot each year.
 Of course, each holiday we became more and more accomplished at our carving and cutting.
 25 years ago, I taught my sons the ancient art of pumpkin carving.
 Now I teach it to my granddaughter and in the fullness of time she will teach it to her children and grandchildren.

-Here are some pumpkins to spark the imagination (click on image to scan through gallery).
+Here are some pumpkins to spark the imagination (click on image for larger view).

 We came to America in 1949 and from that day on my parents celebrated whatever holidays I brought home from school.
 Days before Lincoln's Birthday (February 12th) I brought home silhouette cutouts of his profile.
 Of course the first holiday that schools in those days would celebrate was Halloween.
 The classrooms and hallways would be filled with all sorts of artwork and drawings and leaves glued on poster-paper and spider webs and orange-colored card-boards with pumpkin cutouts.
 This went on for a month before actual Halloween.
 When we fail to celebrate Halloween we fail as parents to give our children memories.

-Here is an entry in the World of Warcraft 2005 Pumpkin Carving Contest:
+Here is an entry in the World of Warcraft 2005 Pumpkin Carving Contest (Click for larger Image):

 Adults sometimes spoil the holiday with costumes in bad taste; here is Bill Maher’s Steve Irwin Halloween Costume: